system76/docs/_articles/install-pop.md

 ![Select Language](/images/install-pop/select-language-pop.jpg)

-Next is probably the most important stage in installing Pop!_OS, as this is the screen where you can do the most damage if you don't know what you're doing.
-You'll see a few different options for how you can install Pop!_OS here.
+Next you'll see a few different options for how you can install Pop!_OS.

-So here is what you need to know.
 If you already have another operating system installed (like Windows or MacOS) and you don't want to get rid of it - select the "Install Alongside option" (pictured below):

 ![Install and Erase Disk](/images/install-pop/erase-install.jpg)

-To finish this part up, it will ask you to confirm that you want to make changes to your hard disk (hard drive).
+To finish this part up, it will ask you to confirm that you want to make changes to your hard drive.
 If you are okay to do this, then hit "Continue".
 If you want to check or change something, you can click "Go Back".

 ![Continue or Go Back](/images/install-pop/write-changes.jpg)